JRF-2018/jrf_pdb_agent_lib/README.md

 * `pal.login(address_hint=None)`: Initializes the library.
 In this version, it primarily serves as a conceptual initialization point, as `send/receive` directly use shared memory. `address_hint` is not directly used for socket binding but can be used for logging or future complex setup.
 * `pal.do(order, current_code=None)`: The central function.
 When called, it pauses the program and enters the Python debugger (`pdb.set_trace()`).
 During this pause, the AI agent is expected to interact directly via `pdb` commands or shared memory.
 After the debugger session, if the AI has set the module's `EXEC`, `RESULT` or `EXCEPTION` global variables (e.g., by typing directly into the `pdb` prompt or via shared memory), `pal.do` will execute the provided code, return the specified result in the caller's context or raise the exception.
-* `pal.consult_human(order=None, current_code=None)`: This is a conceptual pseudo-function for the AI to request that it pause execution and interact with a human while the debugger is running.
+* `pal.consult_human(order=None, current_code=None)`: This is a pseudo-function for the AI to request that it pause execution and interact with a human while the debugger is running.
 It enters the debugger at this point.
 It's also possible that the AI might explicitly write this function into its source code when it determines that human interaction is necessary.
+Similar to `pal.do`, it interprets `EXEC`, `RESULT`, or `EXCEPTION` to support the consultation, but it differs in that it returns to the debugger even after `EXEC` completes.
 * `pal.reload_module(module_name)`: Allows dynamic reloading of a Python module.
 This is useful for an AI agent to apply code changes to `.py` or `_a.py` (AI Python) files without restarting the entire application.
 * `pal.share_memory(data_identifier, data)`: Provides a mechanism to share arbitrary Python objects using `multiprocessing.shared_memory`.
 Data is pickled for transfer.
 * `pal.retrieve_shared_memory(data_identifier)`: Retrieves data previously shared via `pal.share_memory`.